py2exe/py2exe/README.md

 py2exe for Python 3
 ===================

-`py2exe` is a distutils extension which allows to build standalone Windows executable programs (32-bit and 64-bit) from Python scripts.
+`py2exe` is a distutils extension that allows to build standalone Windows executable programs (32-bit and 64-bit) from Python scripts.
 It can build console executables, windows (GUI) executables, windows services, and DLL/EXE COM servers.

-This is an attempt to keep using py2exe with Python 3.5 and modern modules.
-Credits to [mitre/caldera-py2exe](https://github.com/mitre/caldera-py2exe).
+This is an attempt to keep using py2exe with Python 3.5-3.6 and modern modules.
+Credits to [mitre/caldera-py2exe](https://github.com/mitre/caldera-py2exe) for the compatibility with Python 3.5.

 For further information see [the original README](README_ORIGINAL.rst).